HighLO/highlo.github.io/_posts/2000-01-10-expert-group.md

       Members
     </h2>
     <p>
-    Exchanges and regulators from the Netherlands, Germany, Switzerland, Italy, United Kingdom, Norway, United States and the European Union are members of IMS Group.
+    Exchanges and regulators from the Netherlands, Germany, France, Switzerland, Italy, United Kingdom, Norway, United States and the European Union are members of IMS Group.
     </p>
   </div>